PeteHaitch/methtuple/README.md

                         Ignore reads with a mapping quality score (mapQ) less than <int> (default: 0)
   --of {sequence_strict,sequence,XM_strict,XM,XM_ol,quality,Bismark}, --overlap-filter {sequence_strict,sequence,XM_strict,XM,XM_ol,quality,Bismark}
-                        overlap_check: The type of check to be performed (listed roughly from most-to-least stringent): Ignore
-                        the read-pair if the sequence in the overlap differs between mates (sequence_strict); Ignore the
-                        overlapping region if the sequence in the overlap differs between mates (sequence); Ignore the read-pair if the XM-tag in the overlap differs (XM_strict);
+                        The type of check to be performed (listed roughly from most-to-least stringent): Ignore the read-pair if the sequence in the overlap differs between mates (sequence_strict); Ignore the overlapping region if the sequence in the overlap differs between mates (sequence); Ignore the read-pair if the XM-tag in the overlap differs (XM_strict); Ignore the overlapping
-                        Ignore the overlapping region if the XM-tag in the overlap differs between mates (XM); Ignore any positions in the overlapping region where the XM-tags differ between the mates (XM_ol); Use the mate with the higher average quality basecalls in the overlapping region (quality); Use the first mate of each read-pair, i.e., the method used by bismark_methylation_extractor with the --no_overlap
+                        region if the XM-tag in the overlap differs between mates (XM); Ignore any positions in the overlapping region where the XM-tags differ between the mates (XM_ol); Use the mate with the higher average quality basecalls in the overlapping region (quality); Use the first mate of each read-pair, i.e., the method used by bismark_methylation_extractor with the --no_overlap
                         flag (Bismark) (default: XM_ol) --uip, --use-improper-pairs